tshepang/seaplane/README.md

 Not sure where to go to quickly run a workload on Seaplane?
 See our [Getting Started] guide.

+To build and test this software yourself, see the [CONTRIBUTING.md](CONTRIBUTING.md) document that is a peer to this one.

 ## License

 Licensed under the Apache License, Version 2.0, [LICENSE](LICENSE).
 Copyright 2022 Seaplane IO, Inc.